Topl/tips/TIP-0003/README.md

 The minting of an asset requires to use one group and one series constructor token.
 This requires the submission of a minting transaction to the node.
 To support this kind of transactions, the following validations need to be performed on the transaction.

 - *Check Moving Assets:* Let (`GI1` ,`SI1`) be a token identifier, then the number of tokens with identifier (`GI1` ,`SI1`) in the input is equal to the number of the number of tokens with identifier (`GI1` ,`SI1`) in the output.

 - *Check Minting of Asset Tokens:* Let $AMS_0$ ... $AMS_{n-1}$ be the $n$ Asset Minting Statement to mint $m_0$, $m_1$, ..., $m_{n-1}$  tokens with identifier  (`GI1` ,`SI1`) , all of the following statements are true:

   - All Asset Minting Statement $AMS_0$ ... $AMS_{n-1}$  are attached to the transaction.

   - Let $in$ be the number of assets with identifier (`GI1` ,`SI1`) in the input and $out$  number of assets with identifier (`GI1` ,`SI1`) in the output, then:
     $$in + \sum_{i = 1}^{n - 1} m_i = out$$

   - For each $AMS_i$, all UTXOs referenced are unique.

   - For each $AMS_i$, the token supply specified in the referenced series is equal to the quantity attribute in $AMS_i$.

+  - Let $gin$ be the total number of group constructor tokens with identifier `GI1` in the input, $gout$ the total number of group constructor tokens with identifier `G1` in the output, and $burned$ the number of $AMS_i$ where the referenced series specifies a token supply then we have:

+    $$gin - burned = gout$$

+  - Let $sin$ be the total number of series constructor tokens with identifier `SI1` in the input, $sout$ the total number of series constructor tokens with identifier `S1` in the output, and $burned$ the number of $AMS_i$ where the referenced series specifies a token supply, then we have:

+    $$sin - burned = sout$$

+### Transacting with Assets

+Transaction with assets are performed in the same way as transactions with LVLs.
+The only difference is that assets allow for different degrees of fungibility.
+At a chain level two assets are fungible if they can both be stored in the same UTXO.
+This poses a problem when we deal with two assets that are fungible at one level but not at the other.

+#### Merging and Splitting Assets

+Merging assets mean that we take to assets that are fungible at one level but not the other and merge them into the same UTXO.
+The reverse operation is the splitting of assets.

+Quantity Behavior

 ### Glossary